When this one maple goes, so goes the neighborhood.

 I wondered what this very green-capped mushroom was.

 We left the mushroom people around noon, headed home, ate some lunch, then Rex and I hit the trail.
-One of the first things we did was collect some of the Pear-shaped Puffball colony I discovered on the fallen logs the other day.
+One of the first things we did was collect a part of the Pear-shaped Puffball colony I previously discovered on some fallen logs.

 The best part of this collection of ordinary puffballs was that you could get an excellent view of the mycelium.